 As we will discuss below, keeping the spine in alignment is really the name of the game when it comes to lower back pain and sciatica.
 A mattress that keeps the head, neck, and spine in one straight line can really cut down on a myriad of pain issues, especially in the lumbar area.

 Side sleepers and back sleepers who struggle with back pain and sciatica should definitely try the Saatva out for themselves!

 What Makes The Saatva Mattress Stand Out?

-- The Saatva is a luxury innerspring mattress that offers a balance of comfort and support for lower back pain relief.
+- The Saatva is the best innerspring mattress for lower back pain relief because it offers a balance of comfort and support.

 - The mattress should feel supportive and comfortable for back sleepers and side sleepers.